WebAssembly/spec/spectec/test-prose/TEST.md

 Elemmode_ok
 - the element mode elemmode is valid with the element type rt if:
   - Either:
+    - elemmode is PASSIVE.
+  - Or:
+    - elemmode is DECLARE.
+  - Or:
     - elemmode is (ACTIVE x expr).
     - the table C.TABLES[x] exists.
     - C.TABLES[x] is (at lim rt').
     - rt matches the reference type rt'.
     - the expression expr is valid with the value type at.
     - expr is constant.

-  - Or:
+Elemmode_ok/passive
-    - elemmode is PASSIVE.
+- the element mode PASSIVE is valid with rt.

-  - Or:
+Elemmode_ok/declare
-    - elemmode is DECLARE.
+- the element mode DECLARE is valid with rt.

 Elemmode_ok/active
 - the element mode (ACTIVE x expr) is valid with the element type rt if: